bleonardb3/ThinkGov2019/README.md

 # ThinkGov2019
-## Hands-on introduction to Machine Learning using Watson Studio
+## Hands-on Introduction to Machine Learning using Watson Studio

 ## Description: